cashapp/knit/README.md

 * `public`: Make the type safe function(s) public (default is internal).
 * `internal`: Make the type safe function(s) internal.
 This is a useful override when the assembly is set to `public`.
 * `hidden`: Do not generate any type safe function.
+* `ignore`: Completely ignore this assembly or registration

 #### Examples: